salvlan/Pastaverse/README.md

 # Pastaverse
 *Work in progress, contributions are appreciated!*

-Pastaverse is a cutting-edge restaurant web application, meticulously crafted with Django and Django Rest Framework.
+Pastaverse is an evolving restaurant web application, meticulously built with Django to provide a full-stack web experience.
 My primary focus is on fostering modularity and code reuse to create a scalable and efficient dining experience.
 Each component is designed as a standalone app, promoting easy integration and adaptability for future projects.
 Explore a seamless dining experience with features like menu management, online ordering, reservations, and more.

 ![Home page of the Web Application](description_gifs/home_page.gif "Home page of the Web Application")